Samuel L. Kaplan

 Samuel Louis Kaplan (born 1936) is an American diplomat who served as United States Ambassador to Morocco.
 He was appointed ambassador in 2009 by President Barack Obama, replacing the previous ambassador Thomas T. Riley.
 He is one of only a few American Jews to represent the United States in a Muslim nation.

-Before entering the diplomatic service, Ambassador Kaplan was a well-known business and community leader in Minneapolis, where he headed a law firm that he founded in 1978.
-Ambassador Kaplan attended the University of Minnesota where he earned both an undergraduate and a law degree, graduating magna cum laude, and where he served as President of the University of Minnesota Law Review.
+Before entering the diplomatic service, Kaplan was a well-known business and community leader in Minneapolis, where he headed a law firm that he founded in 1978.
+He attended the University of Minnesota where he earned both an undergraduate and a Juris Doctor degree, graduating magna cum laude, and where he served as President of the Minnesota Law Review.

 Career

 After law school graduation, Kaplan was an assistant professor of law and a guest speaker in law classes.
-Later, he founded Kaplan, Strangis and Kaplan, P.A, a law firm, in 1978.
+Later, he founded the law firm of Kaplan, Strangis and Kaplan, P.A, in 1978.